Get Mint Mobile Unlimited for $15 Monthly With This Deal

 Is Mint Mobile right for me?

-Mint Mobile is perfect if you're looking to save on your cell phone bill, receive a new phone and don't require any of the extra perks.
+Mint Mobile is perfect if you're looking to save on your cell phone bill and don't require any of the extra perks major carriers provide.

-After all, say you take advantage of the Google Pixel 9 deal.
-You'll pay on average less than $50 per month for a new phone with unlimited texting, calling and high-speed data access for a year.
+After all, say you take advantage of the Samsung Galaxy S25 deal.
+You'll pay $30 per month for a new phone with unlimited texting, calling and high-speed data access for two years.
 That's a fantastic deal.

 On the flip side, if you're an avid traveler requiring unlimited high-speed access or need mobile hotspot data, then the traditional carriers are going to be the better option since the perks they offer are usually worth the added fees.